pchua152/SpotifyDiscordBot/README.md

       - pip install spotipy discord.py

 # Installation
 In the Spotify Developer Dashboard, create a web app to use the API.
 The app will create a client_id and client_secret.
 Replace the variables with these names in spotifyapi.py file with the corresponding values.
 This allows the API to function using your account.
-Also, to have the bot return a message, replace channel_id in the spotify_bot.py with the desired channel ID which can be found by right clicking a channel -> copy channel ID.
+Also, to have the bot return a message when it becomes online, replace channel_id in the spotify_bot.py with the desired channel ID which can be found by right clicking a channel -> copy channel ID.
+If not, this field is optional so you can remove channel_id references.

 python spotify_bot.py runs runs the bot and all commands as well as descriptions are available by starting a message with /